MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Overlap analysis results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Target genes overlap significantly **28 Rare Diseases pathways** (pAdjusted <= 0.05).
-The top 5 of results are presented in
+We obtained a significant overlap between the vitamin A target genes and **28 rare disease pathways** (pAdjusted <= 0.05).
-:ref:`Table 4 <useCase1OverlapTop5>`.
+The top 5 of these significant overlaps is presented in :ref:`Table 4 <useCase1OverlapTop5>`.

 .. _useCase1OverlapTop5:
-.. table:: Top 5 of RD pathways significantly overlapped by target genes
+.. table:: Top 5 of the significant overlaps between the vitamin A target genes and rare disease pathways
     :align: center

     +------------+--------------------------------------------------+--------------+------------------+